fjc1991/DSS_BaCOP/README.md

 The original data can be provided upon request to the lead author Dr. Francis Joseph Costello (joe.costehello@gmail.com) or the corresponding author: Dr. Kun Chang Lee (kunchanglee@gmail.com).

 Use of the code, especially the method for extracting the Vagueness scores should be used in fair use.
-Also the dictionary used for obtaining the Vaguness scores need to be purchased (https://provalisresearch.com/blog/hiller-vagueness-content-analysis-dictionary/).
+Also the dictionary used for obtaining the Vaguness scores is copyrighted and needs to be purchased at the following link: https://provalisresearch.com/blog/hiller-vagueness-content-analysis-dictionary/.

 We kindly request that any use of any of the materials from this paper in academia would please use the following citation: